Top Menu

 Summary

 Antibiotics are medicines that fight bacterial infections.
 Used properly, they can save lives.
 But there is a growing problem of antibiotic resistance.
-It happens when bacteria change and become able to resist the effects of an antibiotic.
+It happens when bacteria change and resist the effects of an antibiotic.
+Resistant bacteria may continue to grow and multiply.

-To help prevent antibiotic resistance
+Antibiotic resistance can cause problems.
+To help prevent antibiotic resistance:

 • Don’t use antibiotics for viruses like colds or flu.
 Antibiotics don’t work on viruses.